SpenceKonde/AVR_Research/Bounties.md

 # Bounties, or how to get free loot

-There are a number of known things, and an unknown number of unknown things, which knowledge of could be used to either assuage burning curiosity (in the case of the ATtiny828 ADC), or to expose new functionality (things like the fact that you can set DA/DB internal oscillator to 32, and the PLL multiplier up to 4x, not just 3x as the docs say).
+There are a number of known things, and an unknown number of unknown things, which knowledge of could be used to expose new functionality (things like the fact that you can set DA/DB internal oscillator to 32, and the PLL multiplier up to 4x, not just 3x as the docs say).
 Transferring such valuable otherwise unknown information to me qualifies you for rewards.

 ## Conditions:
-* The reward goes to someone who discovers undocumented functionalities and behavior in any modern AVR (or solves the mystery of the ATTiny828 ADC)
+* The reward goes to someone who discovers undocumented functionalities and behavior in any modern AVR (or solves the mystery of the ATTiny828 ADC - that's the only classic AVR undocumented feature with a bounty on it)
 * Unless stated otherwise where the specific bounty is discused (as is the case with the t828), the basic reward is an item in my tindie store featuring an impacted part, OR the equivalent price in bare boards (quantity discounts do apply, too).
 * In order to qualify for this, your discovery must be
   * Previously unknown to me and undocumented